 Initially, staff focused on publishing data according to the IATI Standard and expanding the details they shared, for example by providing data on specific locations and the results achieved through their projects.

-Now AfDB have turned their attention to increasing the use of their data, both internally and externally through enabling more user-friendly access.
-By creating AfDB data portal, anyone in the world with internet access can easily visualise, filter and export files about their investments in Excel or CSV format.
+Now AfDB has turned its attention to increasing the use of its data, both internally and externally through enabling more user-friendly access.
+By creating the AfDB data portal, anyone in the world with internet access can easily visualise, filter and export files about their investments in Excel or CSV format.

 AfDB is also committed to upgrading its tools to meet user needs, and recently published version 3.0 of MapAfrica, that provides a link to financing information in the AfDB data portal for each project.

 There is much scope for the AfDB data portal to grow and expand in the future.
 The Bank plans to add pictures, news, articles and multimedia material.
 AfDB will also focus on improving awareness of the portals, as well as the continual refinement of its own data.